PringlElChip/VideoToPixelart/README.md

 - Main folder.
 This will be the place we output all are files to.
 I recommend naming it something related to the video.
 The next folders will be inside of the main folder.
 - Frames folder.
 This will be the place all the individual frames will be rendered to.
 - Pixelated folder.
 This is the folder where the BIMP pixelation gets outputted.
 - Edge folder.
-This is an extra file for people who want edges on the video.
+This is an extra file if you want edges on your video.

 ## CONVERTING VIDEO TO INDIVIDUAL FRAMES